jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Drain Sanity**
 **Drain Sanity** gets more powerful each time you use it, even if you use it on two (or more) different copies of Glory

-# Doctor Faustus
-Set: S.H.I.E.L.D. vs. Hydra
-**Hypnotic Suggestion**
-Doctor’s Faustus’s Super Power allows you to steal an enemy Supporting Character.
-This effect is permanent: the character will remain on your side until it gets KO’d or otherwise leaves play.
-When KO’d, put it into its owner’s KO pile.

 ## Ego
 Set: MCU Villains